chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 **How to resolve:** Press ctrl + c and export hab license
 	then execute  ./scripts/credentials set ssl

-### To check logs while doing backup or restore, set log-level debug using below command and again execute jornalctl command.
+### To check logs while doing backup or restore, set log-level debug using below command and again execute journalctl command.

    `chef-automate debug set-log-level deployment-service debug`